johntoby/cicd-nodejs-application/README.md

 # Weather App - A Node.js Application

 A simple weather application built with Node.js and Express that displays weather conditions for any city.
-The application includes a complete CI/CD pipeline for deployment to AWS EC2 using Docker and ECR.
+The application includes a complete CI/CD pipeline for automated deployment of the application to AWS EC2 using Docker, with the image automatically built and stored in a private Elastic Container Registry (ECR) repository.

 ## Features